Smith & Wesson Model 4506: Variants

-Smith & Wesson Model 4506-1: Later, modified version of the 4506.
+Smith & Wesson Model 4506-1: Later, modified version of the 4506, incorporating changes made to strengthen the basic design for the 10mm Auto cartridge version, the Model 1006.
 Change to the slide manufacturing process.
 Trigger guard changed from square to round.
 Much later, the hammer and trigger were changed to being blued instead of receiving a flash chrome finish, and the S&W roll marks were dropped in favor of laser etching.

 Smith & Wesson Model 4516: Compact version with a 3 3/4" barrel on a smaller frame accepting 7 round single column magazines.

 Smith & Wesson Model 4546: Double-action-only version of the 4506 with a rounded, stubby hammer.
 Only produced in 1992.

 Smith & Wesson Model 4563: Midsize version with a 41/4" barrel on a full-size alloy frame.

 Smith & Wesson Model 4566: Midsize version with a 41/4" barrel on a full-size steel frame, the 4566 was formerly the issued sidearm of the New Hampshire State Police.
 Current issue (June 2015) with West Virginia State Police, in DAO (Double-Action-Only; TSW version), with bobbed hammer.
 Two versions in use: Natural stainless and blackened Melonite.
 Both have the S&W emblem and "West Virginia State Police" followed by WVSP shoulder patch laser etched left side of slide.
 "West Virginia State Police" laser etched right side of slide.
 Picatinny rail in front of trigger guard.
 WVSP carry two vertical back-up mags left of dutybelt buckle for a total of 24 rounds on patrol.

 Smith & Wesson Model 4567: Midsize version with a 41/4" barrel on a full-size stainless steel frame with a blue carbon steel slide and tritium night sights.
 Also known as the Model 4567-NS.
 Only 1236 were produced in the 1992 single year production.